Boemska/clarity-h54s-seed-app/README.md

 ```
 import { AdapterService } from '../boemska/adapter.service';
 ```
-`this._adapterService` have two methods we use for service calls and for proper data format creation we have to send(when is needed).
-In upper example we don't send any data.
+`this._adapterService` has two primary methods for connecting to SAS - one for creating data (in the right format), and another for calling the service.
+The data method is optional, and was not used in the previous example (above).

-Let's see how to create data using `this._adapterService.createTable()` method and send it using `this._adapterService.call()` method.
+To create data use `this._adapterService.createTable()` method and send it using `this._adapterService.call()` method.
+Example:

 ```
 const data = this._adapterService.createTable([